open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations-vagrant.md

 5. When you are trying to access http://localhost:3100 the page may not load at all, even if your account was configured correctly and fully approved.
 A first step would be to run `vagrant halt prod`.
 Then, you should proceed to clear the cookies from your browser.
 This step will be different for each browser.
 Finally, you should run `vagrant up prod` to restart the VM before you reopen the browser to access the Planet again. **If this does not work, follow the previous steps above to rebuild your planet account.**

-6. **When you tried to access http://localhost:3100 and it didn't work even though you tried step 5, then you need to follow these steps.** Use the command vagrant global-status.
+6. **If you tried to access http://localhost:3100 and it didn't work even though you tried step 5, then you need to follow these steps.** Use the command vagrant global-status.
 If something like this pops up:

 ```
 id       name   provider   state   directory